swiss-art-research-net/docs.swissartresearch/docs/pattern/instruction.md

 # Instruction

 The Ontological Modelling Patterns presents a series of generalisable patterns that can be used to model information with CIDOC-CRM in RDF.
-The section it is divided into five subsections (Figure 1), presenting each a diverse domain covered by CIDOC-CRM:
+The section is divided into five subsections (Figure 1), presenting each a different domain covered by CIDOC-CRM:

 - General
 - Temporal